omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 NedUtils methods

-  method: boolean isVisibleType(String typeName, String inFolder)
+  boolean isVisibleType(String typeName, String inFolder)

 Returns whether the given NED type is visible in the given folder.
 If the type is a fully qualified name, it is recognized if it is